 Linda Sue Park

-If you would like my autograph, a signed bookplate, or a reply to your letter, write to me with your request and enclose a self-addressed, stamped envelope!!!
+If you would like my autograph, a signed bookplate, or a reply to your letter, write to me with your request and enclose an SASE, a SELF-ADDRESSED STAMPED ENVELOPE!!!
 That’s an envelope that you address to yourself, put a stamp on, and put into the envelope that you mail to me.
 This is important!
 If you don’t enclose a self-addressed stamped envelope, you will NOT receive a reply!

 Where do you get your ideas?